Trust Litigation Costs in California

 When a Contingency Fee Might Be Right for You

-Contingency fees shift the financial risk from you to your attorney.
-Before agreeing to take your case on this basis, we evaluate:
+A contingency fee shifts financial risk from you to your attorney.
+Before offering this structure, we evaluate:

-- Whether the defendant can pay a judgment
+- Whether the opposing party can satisfy a judgment

 How Fees Apply to Common Trust Litigation Case Types